banisterious/obsidian-charted-roots/docs/roadmap.md

 See [known-limitations.md](known-limitations.md) for a complete list of current limitations and workarounds.

 **Key Limitations:**
-- No reference numbering systems
+- ~~No reference numbering systems~~ ✅ Completed in v0.2.8
-- Living person privacy not yet implemented
+- ~~Living person privacy not yet implemented~~ ✅ Completed in v0.2.9 (GEDCOM export)
 - Single vault only (no multi-vault merging)
 - No undo/redo for Bases edits (Bases platform limitation)
 - No bulk operations from Bases multi-select (Bases platform limitation)
+- Privacy obfuscation for canvas display not yet implemented

 ---